ReneHeim/FUN_extract_polyclass/README.md

 The final dataframe can be used for subsequent statistical analysis in R, such as land cover classification.

+**NOTE**: The class column is created based on the attribute table that you probably created using a GIS software.
+The attribute table lists e.g. polygons that define your land cover classes.
+You must name the columns in your attribute table **id** and **Class** for the function to work.

 # How to use

 ```